Primary vs. Secondary Sources | Difference & Examples

 When you do research, you have to gather information and evidence from a variety of sources.

 Primary sources provide raw information and first-hand evidence.
 Examples include interview transcripts, statistical data, and works of art.
-A primary source gives you direct access to the subject of your research.
+Primary research gives you direct access to the subject of your research.

 Secondary sources provide second-hand information and commentary from other researchers.
 Examples include journal articles, reviews, and academic books.
-A secondary source describes, interprets, or synthesizes primary sources.
+Thus, secondary research describes, interprets, or synthesizes primary sources.

 Primary sources are more credible as evidence, but good research uses both primary and secondary sources.

 A primary source is anything that gives you direct evidence about the people, events, or phenomena that you are researching.
 Primary sources will usually be the main objects of your analysis.